 Out of Hospital Care

-Definitive Care

 Article IX – Special Committees

 Special committees may be created at any time by action of the Executive Council to fulfill the work of the NCRTAC.

 Article X – Coordinating Facility

 An American College of Surgeons (ACS) verified Level I or Level II trauma facility will be selected for a two (2) year term beginning at the Annual Meeting in 2016 as the Coordinating Facility.
 If there is no ACS Level I or II trauma facility in the region, the Coordinating Facility will be selected in accordance with HFS 118.06(3)(c).
 Two or more facilities may agree to serve as co-coordinating facilities.